 Former Chief Justice of India

-He was elevated to the Supreme Court on March 15th 1983 and six years later was appointed as Chief Justice of India on December 18th 1989.
+He was elevated to the Supreme Court on March 15th 1983.
+Six years later, he was appointed as Chief Justice of India on December 18th 1989.
 He succeeded Venkataramaiah CJI to become the 20th Chief Justice of the Supreme Court.
 He passed away nine months into his term as CJI on September 25th 1990.

 He primarily authored judgments related to tenancy, arbitration and direct taxation matters.